-When I was trying to figure out how to autostart Kodi on my own Android devices, AutoStart No-Root was one of the most popular tools recommended.
+I did a lot of research to figure out how to autostart Kodi on my Android devices.
+AutoStart No-Root was one of the most popular tools recommended.

-I prefer Launch On Boot, but I heard so many good things about AutoStart No-Root that I had to include it as well.
+I prefer Launch On Boot, but I heard so many good things about AutoStart No-Root that I had to include it.

 AutoStart No-Root is also available through the Google Play Store.
 But there’s no dedicated version for Android TV, which is a bummer.

-However, I was able to find it on Aptoide TV and install it that way.
-Even though you get the warning that it hasn’t been tested on Android TV, it seemed to work just fine.
+However, I could find it on Aptoide TV and install it that way.
+You’ll see a warning that it hasn’t been tested on Android TV.
+Still, it seemed to work just fine for me.

-If you do have an official Android TV device like the NVIDIA Shield that I’m testing this on, you’ll need to open AutoStart No Root though a sideload launcher.
+Official Android TV devices, like the NVIDIA Shield, will need to launch AutoStart No Root through a sideload launcher.

-You’ll only need to do that once, though, unless you change the options down the road.
+You’ll only need to do that once unless you change the options.

 At the top, you’ve got an On\Off switch to enable or disable the app.
 Right under that is the Applications section.

-If you click on the Add button it takes you to a screen that lists all of the installed apps.
+If you click the Add button, it takes you to a screen that lists all the installed apps.

-Once you select an app, you’re taken back to the main screen where you’ll see a list of your enabled applications, in boot order.
+Once you select an app, head back to the main screen.
+You’ll see a list of your enabled applications in the boot order.

-There’s also some additional options for setting a delay for the first app, and for each subsequent app that you’re launching.
+There are also additional options for setting a delay for the first app and each subsequent app you’re launching.